usgs/groundmotion-processing/docs/processing-steps/retrieve.md

    networks around the globe.
  - The Center for Engineering Strong Motion Data (CESMD) in California, which contains partially processed triggered records for older events inside the U.S.
- - GeoNet in New Zealand provides an FTP service for downloading partially processed triggered strong motion sensor data.
  - The Japanese National Research Institute for Earth Science and Disaster Resilience provides strong motion data from two networks, KNET and KikNet.
  - The National Strong-Motion Network of Turkey (TR-NSMN) provides partially